ericduran/simpleEdit/README.md

 ##Logo:
 Currently I'm using [Nate Beaty](http://natebeaty.com/) Sublime Text 2 alternative icon.
 Mainly because I like it also the S works.
 This is with his permission of course.

+###Downloads
+You really should not be using this right now.
+That being said here are some mac binaries.
+These are dev binaries, nothing compilied minimized, etc. Just a whole 90MB if you want to go down that route.
+Actually, nevermind.
+Github no longet suports binaries download.
+I need to find a host.